How long have you studied Japanese?

 Throughout high school, I have used the Genki textbooks and the Basic Kanji Books.
 They are not terribly expensive, but you can find PDF files of them online.
 Other than that, I guess I just listened to Japanese music, watched Japanese movies, and was fortunate enough to be able to visit Japan many times (although not for extended periods of time).
 High school Japanese consisted of one hour class five times a week.
 In college, I’ve used various textbooks that teach content rather than specific grammar patterns.
 Class is three times a week for one hour.
 As I am pretty busy with my other studies, I unfortunately do not have much time for self-study.
 I mostly practice Japanese (if at all) via the language table once a week with other native speakers at my college and through my internship/study abroad/other travel to Japan.
 Currently I use HelloTalk, a language exchange app, to practice speaking and writing in Japanese.

 Have you taken the JLPT?
 What level?

 No, I have not taken the JLPT.
 I probably should, but I have not had the time or the will to do it.
 I am a horrible test taker and feel like I would not do too well, but if I were to take it I would probably take N2.

 Do you want to work in Japan someday after graduation?

 Part of me wants to work in Japan because there are so many great things about living in Japan versus America, however knowing my own self and my mental health, I am not confident that I would be able to fully work in Japan just yet.
-There are some jobs that I may apply to, but I will not be participating in the rigorous job hunting process like most Japanese students.
-Currently I am aiming at working in the hospitality industry in the U.S. that has a Japanese corporate culture and bilingual office.
-I feel my talents would be best applied there at the moment.
+Maybe I will work there in 5+ years, but who knows!

 How do I get an internship in Japan?